mycoboco/ocelot/doc/cel/opt.md

 Precisely, this library:
 - supports three ordering modes - argument permutation mode, POSIX-compliant mode and _return-in-order_ mode (see below);
+- supports a mode in which unrecognized options are preserved with operands for separate handling (see "Handling unknown options" section of `opt_t`);
 - allows multiple scans of possibly multiple sets of program arguments;
 - preserves the original program arguments in its original order;
 - supports optional long-named options;